jasp402/js-packtools/docs/en/api/v1/createFolders.md

 ?> This create a folder whit sub-folder of date by default if param `withDate` is True.

-!> This create a folder whit sub-folder of date by default if param `withDate` is True.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **path** | `string` | `` | __ |